seva-nechaev/linters-frontend/README.md

 1. Eslint for code best practices
 1. Prettier for formatting
 1. Cspell for detecting typos
-1. Jscpd for dode duplication detection
+1. Jscpd for duplication detection

 ## Linters and code analysis tools